-Let me say this, if you’ve ever lost anyone close to you or received unexpected news of a friend/family member’s accident or diagnosis, you know how paralyzing those situations can be.
+If you’ve ever lost anyone close to you or received unexpected news of a friend/family member’s accident or diagnosis, you know how paralyzing those situations can be.
 Under any circumstances, it takes time for that reality to sink in and for you to understand how to react.
-Living abroad at the same time presents a whole new layer of difficulty.
+Living abroad at the same time presents a whole new layer of difficulty and that’s why we can’t urge you enough to have these difficult conversations BEFORE you move.

 As you get into those discussions, here are a few things you might want to consider: